rainwater-tornado/site/content/collections/pony-music-archive/index.md

 Torrents from the [Pony Music Archive](https://web.archive.org/web/*/https://ponemusic.net/), which was active from 2019 to 2021.

+Rainwater Tornado is currently seeding the Raw Quality torrents for all versions as well as the High Quality and Phone Quality torrents for Version 21.03.

-**Help Wanted**: Because of space limitations, Rainwater Tornado currently has only the latest version, 21.03.
-Please consider seeding as many of these torrents as you can.
+**Help Wanted**: Because of space limitations, Rainwater Tornado is not seeding all of the torrents currently.
+Please consider seeding as many of these torrents as you can, in particular the High Quality and Phone Quality torrents of versions before 21.03.

 ## Version 21.03

-Rainwater Tornado is seeding all of the Version 21.03 torrents.

 * [Raw Quality]({{< resurl "Pony Music Archive 21.03 (Raw Quality).torrent" >}}) ([magnet]({{< magnet "a28d9ff9d8e1edc220b4511c182345d71739b8c7" >}}))
 * [High Quality]({{< resurl "Pony Music Archive 21.03 (High Quality).torrent" >}}) ([magnet]({{< magnet "4411586c676e05c8453c2e8dede4c26f64b93d35" >}}))